 The project’s strategy was to work in two concurrent phases.

 - The first built a resource base through the study and research of defence policy and the arms trade with an emphasis on Canada.

 - The second focused on developing alternative policies and, through public education programs, gaining support for these policies.

-In mid-1977, Ploughshares officially began operating as a project of The Canadian Council of Churches.
+In mid-1977, Ploughshares officially became the peace research institute of The Canadian Council of Churches.